-This is a small, specialist tertiary mental health service providing a service to women who are pregnant or have a baby under 12 months of age, who have developed a severe mental health illness related to the experience of pregnancy, childbirth and/or the adjustment to motherhood.
+Maternal Mental Health is a small, specialist tertiary mental health team providing a service to women who are pregnant or have a baby under 12 months of age, who have developed a severe mental health illness related to the experience of pregnancy, childbirth and/or the adjustment to motherhood.

-Maternal Mental Health accepts referrals from other mental health services including community mental health teams, psychiatric liaison services, psychiatrists in private practise and other maternal mental health teams.
+Maternal Mental Health accepts referrals from other secondary mental health services including community mental health teams, psychiatric liaison services, psychiatrists in private practice and other maternal mental health teams.

 A pre-conception assessment is offered to women with severe mental illness (e.g. bipolar affective disorder, schizophrenia) who are planning to have a baby.

 Maternal Mental Health provides this service to all women of childbearing age who live in the Waitemata District Health Board area.